Registration link: https://syllabus-makeover-challenge-2017-fall.eventbrite.com

 - Make your syllabus available to your students.

 Creating a course syllabus and making it available to students is an essential responsibility as an instructor.
-Creating an interactive syllabus activity paired with a visual syllabus can help your students learn about the course requirements in a more meaningful way and get them excited about what they will be learning.
+A syllabus outlines a course’s organization, goals, requirements, policies, expectations, etc. (but is not intended to be used to outline details of the entire course).
+How can we add value to our syllabi and create value for students to use syllabi?
+One way is to create an interactive syllabus activity paired with a visual syllabus can help your students learn about the course requirements in a more meaningful way and get them excited about what they will be learning.
 Your challenge is to create a syllabus activity and give your syllabus a “makeover” into a visual syllabus.

 Why a “visual syllabus”?